Dylmm/CSGO-Text-To-Speech/README.md

 # CSGO-Text-To-Speech

-~~#####Warning: Attempting to do this can cause BSOD, because you will be messing with sound drivers.~~
-#####NOTICE: This should not cause any problems with your computer.
-AutoHotKey script to make TTS in CSGO.
-This software is provided as is and further updates might come sporadically.
+AutoHotKey script to make TTS all chat text in CSGO, using your character's name.
+This software is provided as is.
 A standalone version is in development by axynos.

 ####Dependencies
 - CSGO or other voice capable source games(other games untested, but should work)